 Copyright © , Temple University.
 All rights reserved.

 Success at Temple University does not follow one particular pathway, as our students are varied and diverse in their backgrounds.
 For incoming students, it is important that they start on the right track, beginning with determining the appropriate courses for their first semester.
-Some students may be placed into courses using their SAT, ACT or AP scores while others will need to take placement assessments.
-Placement Assessments are offered in English, Math, and Foreign Languages.
+Some students may be placed into courses using their student data, including but not limited to high school GPA, SAT, ACT or AP scores while others will need to take placement assessments.
+Placement Assessments are offered in English, math, and foreign languages.

 Please note that students with disabilities requiring accommodations for placement assessments must first contact Disability Resources and Services before they start the placement process.